FraCipolla/malloc/README.md

 /*
     TODO:
-        - mark the first and the last block
+        - defrag memory merging free blocks, removing next and prev ptr from block_t and add the block cap.
-        - each time you free, you set the block free and merge with the adjagent free blocks.
-        - if you free the last block, then unmap all */
+*/